Pasta with pumpkin sauce is made with homemade pumpkin puree so it’s creamy and flavorful! Make this recipe for an easy fall or winter meal.

-This creamy pumpkin pasta recipe uses homemade pumpkin puree, and it’s insane how much the flavors shine when using fresh pumpkin!
-The pumpkin sauce is bursting with fall flavors including sweet pumpkin and earthy sage leaves.
+This dish bursts with fall flavors including sweet pumpkin and earthy sage leaves.
 Parmesan cheese adds a nutty saltiness, while onions and garlic bring savory goodness.
-You’ll be making this pumpkin pasta recipe all fall and winter!

 I’ve been experimenting quite a bit with homemade pumpkin puree this fall, and I think I’m officially hooked on it.
-In theory, homemade pumpkin puree should be the exact same product sold in a Libby’s can.
-However, as I was experimenting with this pumpkin pasta recipe, I realized how incorrect that assumption was!
+In theory, homemade puree should be the exact same product sold in a Libby’s can.
+However, as I was experimenting with this recipe, I realized how incorrect that theory really is!

-I thought this recipe would be extremely straight forward, since it’s pretty much identical to my butternut squash pasta recipe.
-I prepared that recipe using freshly roasted and pureed butternut squash.
+This dish is very similar (almost identical, other than the primary ingredient)my butternut squash pasta recipe.
+That one uses freshly roasted and pureed butternut squash.
 Since I had a can of pumpkin puree wasting precious pantry space, I decided to use that in round one of recipe testing this time.

 The only way to truly understand the difference between fresh and canned pumpkin is to do a side-by-side taste test.
-Canned pumpkin has an off-putting taste that I can only describe as slightly metallic with an unpleasant sweetness (not the sugary kind, more like… medicine?)
+Canned pumpkin has an off-putting, slightly metallic flavor, with an unpleasant sweetness (not the sugary kind, more like… medicine?)

 Fresh pumpkin, on the other hand, tastes sweet, smooth, earthy and delicate.
 The color is brighter and a bit more orange-yellow, whereas canned pumpkin is dark and almost looks like it has some orange food coloring added (this might be because canned is apparently pureed with the actual pumpkin skins still attached).